ericfmonteiro/travel-network/README.md

+# travel-network

-# Social network about travel tips
+Social network about travel tips.

 This was an academic assignment, therefore it was not focused on clean code (specially in frontend) I did not find a lot of examples of social networks in golang, so feel free to use it to have some examples of Golang code and suggest changes